panzerdp/dmitripavlutin.com/content/posts/066-access-properties/index.md

 When the property name is dynamic or is not a valid identifier, a better alternative is square brackets property accessor: `object[propertyName]`.

-The object destructuring extracts the property directly into a variable: `{ property } = object`.
-Moreover, you can extract the dynamic property names (determined at runtime): `{ [propertName]: variable } = object`.
+The object destructuring extracts the property directly into a variable: `const { property } = object`.
+Moreover, you can extract the dynamic property names (determined at runtime): `const { [propertName]: variable } = object`.

 There are no good or bad ways to access properties.
-Choose depending on your particular situation.
+Choose depending on your particular situation and personal preferences.